Ziziou91/tech258_cicd/README.md

 EOF
 ```

-NOTE: I've specified a version of node to use, in this case 10.x, to ensure stability going forwards.
+NOTE: I've specified a version of Node.js to use, in this case 10.x, to ensure stability going forwards.

 11) Run the jenkins job to make sure it works, before running it again on a fresh EC2 instance.
 12) Once we're happy the jenkins script works we can move functionality over to the `provision.sh` file, leaving us with the following: